Category: Strategies

 1. Territoriality and rurality in security crises and conflicts in the Sahel and West Africa

-2. Security and stability: reinventing the State to combat terrorism in West Africa
+2. Security and stability: reinventing the State to fight terrorism in West Africa

 3. Regional and cross-border cooperation in the face of the jihadist threat in West Africa